basharathussain170/CODSOFT-Landing-Page/README.md

-# CODSOFT Simple Landing Page with HTML & CSS
+# Unified Mentor Simple Landing Page with HTML & CSS

 This project showcase a basic landing page built using HTML and CSS .
 It's clean, straightforward template for anyone to use or modify.